allenl7/privacy/README.md

 # Digital Assets

-I use a Ledger to generate my BIP39 seed phrase.
-I write it down and put it in a safe place.
-I then use BIP39 passphrase or “25th word“ memorize it and back it up in a KeePassXC vault.
+I use a Ledger to generate my BIP39 seed phrase, which is a 24 seed phrase.
+I write it down on paper and put it in a safe place.
+I am only comfortable writing this down even though it is not the best for OpSec (Operational Security) because I store the majority of the assets in the 25th Passphrase wallets.
+Read more here [Ledger](https://www.ledger.com/academy/passphrase-an-advanced-security-feature).
+I then use BIP39 passphrase or “25th passphrase“ memorize it and back it up in a KeePassXC vault.

 # PGP